jolatechno/binary-algebra/README.md

 # Unit testing

-Unit testing is supported by the `make test` directive, and compares result from the main arithmetic of this library, with the `reference_arithmetic` which uses trivial but slow algorithms.
+Unit testing is supported by the `make test` directive which compares result from the main arithmetic of this library, with the `reference_arithmetic` which uses trivial but slow algorithms.

+# Performance

+Performance testing is supported by the `make performance_testing` directive which meusure the average time taken to apply some operation to varying size `Vectors` and `Matrices`.

-"Typical" performance (on my average ryzen 3500u laptop, without killing any background task) is the following:
+"Typical" performances (on my average ryzen 3500u laptop, without killing any background task) are the following:

 ```console
 joseph@pop-os:~/binary_algebra$ make clean performance_testing